Trekking in Nepal in the spring season

 Trekking in Nepal during the spring.

 The spring months of March and April are the second most popular season for trekking in Nepal.
-The flowers will bloom in the middle altitude hills in March, while the higher reaches of the hills’ flowers should be blooming in April.
-It is also the windy season from mid-March until the end of April, bringing sudden gusts of wind, rain, hail storms in the lower to mid-level elevations, or even snowstorms at the higher altitude areas.
+The flowers will bloom in the middle altitude hills in March, while the higher reaches of the hills’ flowers should bloom in April.
+It is also the windy season from mid-March until the end of April, bringing sudden gusts of wind, rain, and hail storms in the lower to mid-level elevations or even snowstorms at the higher altitude areas.
 It is also called pre-monsoon weather.
 The precipitation can make the trails wet, muddy, and slippery.
 Be cautious when hiking through wet stones/rocks, green or black stones/paths, muddy trails, or tree roots in the woods – assume it is slippery and takes careful steps.
-You should be able to do most treks in Nepal during spring except for remote and high altitude treks such as the Upper Dolpo Traverse or Dolpo Circuit, as the high passes would still be covered in snow.
+You should be able to do most treks in Nepal during spring except for remote and high-altitude treks such as the Upper Dolpo Traverse or Dolpo Circuit, as the high passes would still be covered in snow.

-As always – it pays to invest in the right gear such as a suitable down jacket, sleeping bag, a few layers of fleece, the right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, to name a few essential gears.
+As always – it pays to invest in the right gear, such as a suitable down jacket, sleeping bag, a few layers of fleece, the right thermal underwear, thick hiking socks, gloves, trekking pants, and warm hats, to name a few essential gears.
 It is always better to have more than less.
-If you are going on a longer trek, invest in Merino wools products such as their base layers, socks, underwear, etc. Merino wool products are supposed to be odourless for up to two weeks of wear.
+If you are going on a longer trek, invest in Merino wool products such as their base layers, socks, underwear, etc. Merino wool products are supposed to be odourless for up to two weeks of wear.